aviadlevy/fileNameTranslation/README.rst

     :alt: LGPLv3 License

-This package will allow you to
+This package will allow you to translate the names of your files

 Install